What Will It Take To Finally End Congo's Ebola Outbreak In 2020?

 Moller, of Doctors Without Borders, agrees, and adds that if the sponsors of the latest attack can be identified, then there's a chance to "speak to those behind the violence to gain their understanding and acceptance of the Ebola response."

 Gressly, the U.N.
-Ebola emergency coordinator, is more focused on the possibility that bringing those responsible to justice could deter future attacks – either by setting an example, or simply putting the attackers out of commission.
+Ebola emergency coordinator, is more focused on the possibility that bringing those responsible to justice could deter future attacks — either by setting an example or simply putting the attackers out of commission.

 Gressly says that approach seems to have contributed to a slowdown in violence last spring, after a similar flare-up of direct attacks on Ebola responders.
 Congo's government has charged several Congolese doctors in the most serious of those spring incidents: the assassination-style killing in April 2019 in the city of Butembo of a WHO epidemiologist, Dr. Richard Mouzoko.